Malaysia Travel Advice, Embassies & Tourist Offices

 Government and private hospitals charge for all services.
 Private care is expensive.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

-FCDO has a list of English speaking doctors in Malaysia
+FCDO has a list of medical providers in Malaysia where some staff will speak English.

 There is also guidance on healthcare if you’re living in Malaysia.